Movieguide Awards: The Faith and Freedom Award

 The Faith & Freedom Award for Movies & TV is awarded to entertainment that promotes positive American values.
 The values considered include values such as liberty, religious freedom, freedom of speech, the right to vote, property rights, proper compassion for others, protection of the innocent, the right to due process, the right to life, the right to pursue happiness, the rule of law, democracy, the free market, ownership of private property, and many other traditional values.

+Best Movies and TV for Children

+In the 2026 Movieguide Awards, awards were given to the Best Movie and TV/Streaming for Children.

-Best Movies for Families
+Best Movies and TV for Families

 Movieguide's editorial staff views and analyzes every major movie released that makes over $1 million and compiles the Ten Best Movies for Families.
 Each nominee receives a "Teddy 'The Good News' Bear" Family Friendly Awards for Excellence, and one is picked as the Best Movie for Families at the Annual Movieguide Awards.

-Best Movies for Mature Audiences
+Best Movies and TV for Mature Audiences

 The nominees for Best Movies for Mature Audiences are picked by the editorial staff of Movieguide, and awarded to movies made with excellence, and also contain strong moral and redemptive themes.
 These nominees receive the "Papa Bear" Award for Excellence, and may contain subject matter not appropriate for young children.